N4G4-54I/Physics-Calculator/README.md

 # Physics-Calculator
-Includes some basic physics formulas.
+Includes some basic physics formulas so run the program and you'll find out Enjoy!

-Done by: Bandaru Y.N.
-Sai
+Done by: Naga Sai B.Y.